 Someone you know is in the health centre on Howard Kennedy Drive (twenty-two beds, an emergency department, the kind of place where the nurses know your surname before they check the wristband), and you are too far away to walk in with flowers yourself.
 You want to send something.
 Of course you do.

 The florist delivering to the health centre will leave the arrangement at reception.
 In our experience, staff log it and walk it to the bed when they have a moment.
 Include the patient's full name on the card.
-Ward numbers help but in a 22-bed facility, from what our florists have seen, the staff usually find the right bed.
+Ward numbers help, but in a 22-bed facility, from what our florists have seen, the staff usually find the right bed.
 Foam-based arrangements work best because nobody at the bedside is going to trim stems or find a vase.
 Send on day two if you can.
 Day one after admission is chaos for everyone.

 I processed hundreds of hospital orders from the Pottsville office and the pattern was always the same: the sender wants to know the flowers arrived, and the facility has no mechanism to tell them.
 The florist drops at reception.
 The staff move it to the bed.
 Nobody rings the sender.
 The confirmation comes when the patient calls, and if they are groggy or resting, that call might not come until the next day.
 If you have not heard anything by the following morning, ring us on 1300 360 469 and we will confirm with the florist.